Skip to main content

 Secure Tunneling

 AWS IoT Device Management is designed to support the creation of a device tunnel - a remote communications session to a device.
-This provides connectivity to individual devices, which can help you to diagnose issues and act to solve in just a few clicks.
-This feature is also designed so you can make multiple, concurrent client connections over a single tunnel, enabling you to perform more advanced device troubleshooting, such as issuing remote shell commands to a device while simultaneously debugging a web application on the same device.
+This provides connectivity to individual devices, which can help you to diagnose issues and act to solve them.
+This feature is also designed so you can make multiple, concurrent client connections over a single tunnel, enabling you to perform more device troubleshooting.

-With Secure Tunneling, you can rapidly build remote access solutions to connect to devices on isolated networks or behind firewalls.
-This feature is designed so you can establish trusted connections that allow you to comply with your customers’ corporate security policies, without the need to adjust inbound firewall configurations or manage proxies for each user network.
+With Secure Tunneling, you can build remote access solutions to connect to devices on isolated networks or behind firewalls.
 This is accomplished by a mutually initiated tunnel connection between source and destination devices that is brokered through the Secure Tunneling feature in AWS IoT Device Management.
 These device connections can be configured with a user defined timeout setting designed to close connections after a certain period of time.

 Additional Information